 Architecture has been the domain of men for a very long time.
 It was only at the beginning of the 20th century that German universities started training women to become architects.
 Today, less than one third of all architects are women, but that number is expected to increase to more than half by 2020, as there are currently more women than men enrolled in architectural degree programmes.
-The German Museum of Architecture (DAM) in Frankfurt wishes to draw attention to this development with an exhibition and a large international symposium.
+The German Museum of Architecture (DAM) in Frankfurt wished to draw attention to this development with an exhibition and a large international symposium.

 Research supervisor: Mary Pepchinski